Minnesota Department of Transportation: Services and projects

 The department holds an annual contest, asking the public to name new snowplows introduced to the fleet.
 In 2021, 24,000 submissions were received.
 2021's winning snowplow names included Plowy McPlowFace; Ope, Just Gonna Plow Right Past Ya; Duck Duck Orange Duck; and The Truck Formerly Known As Plow.
 2024 winners included Taylor Drift, Barbie's Dream Plow, and Waipahinte (Dakota for "snowplow").

-After years of mounting delays and management concerns over the Southwest LRT, the Minnesota state legislature in 2024 passed a provision giving MnDOT more oversight of light rail projects in the state.
+After years of mounting delays and management concerns over the Metro Green Line Extension, the Minnesota state legislature in 2024 passed a provision giving MnDOT more oversight of light rail projects in the state.